My Spiritual Philosophy

 My preferred forms of practical magick include communicating with my unconscious mind through dreamwork, tarot reading, bibliomancy, and daily meditation.
 My days are filled with awe and celebration, introspection and surrender.
 When tapping into creative energy, I inhabit a liminal realm where my dream world and waking world meet, opening me to inspiration, deep healing, and synchronicities.
 I find much pleasure and beauty in ritual, learning, and self-study.

-Do I consider myself an intuitive?
-Yes, but one must know my definition and beliefs about what this means in my experience.
-I’m highly sensitive, highly perceptive, deeply empathetic, and fascinated by the human experience.
+I’m highly sensitive, highly perceptive, empathetic, and fascinated by the human experience.
 I have an excellent memory and make connections between seemingly disparate things quite easily.
-As Kazimierz Dąbrowski describes, my main overexcitabilities lie in the imaginational, emotional, and sensory realms.
+As Kazimierz Dąbrowski describes, my main overexcitabilities lie in the intellectual, imaginational, emotional, and sensory realms.
 These proficiencies make me unusually intuitive, sometimes to an unnerving extent.
-All of these innate skills give me a heightened ability to access information, both consciously and unconsciously, that would not be so obvious to others.
+All of these innate skills give me a heightened ability to access information, both consciously and unconsciously.

 While science has formulated uncountable theories and unearthed tremendous discoveries, we are infants in the realm of understanding, or even speculating about, existence and consciousness.
 While scientific inquiry and critical thinking are foundational in my daily life, I find the need to prove if we have a soul, and to discredit anyone who believes it to be so, to be patriarchal in nature and a waste of my precious “life energy.”
 I will never know what is fully possible or the true nature of the realm of the mind, and so I remain a skeptical explorer with an open heart and the will to evolve.